Skip to content

 This is usually the main reason for the migration.
 In dockmesh:

-2. Settings → Authentication → OIDC → Add provider — point to Azure AD, Google, Keycloak, or any OIDC provider
+2. Authentication → pick a protocol (OIDC, OAuth2, SAML, or LDAP) → Add provider — point to Azure AD, Google, Keycloak, or your provider of choice

 See RBAC docs and SSO docs for details.